algosup/2023-2024-project-3-virtual-processor-team-3/documents/Assembly_documentation/ALGORISK_documentation.md

 The ALGORISK Assembly possesses multiple registers which can be grouped into 3 categories.

 - Integer registers: from r1 to r16.
-- Floating registers: from r17 to32.
+- Floating registers: from r17 to 32.
 - Special registers:
   - r0: A constant register set to 0.
   - pc (program counter): Holds the address in memory of the next instruction to be fetched.
-  - ir (instruction register): Holds the current instruction being executed.
-  - csr (Control and status register): Holds the processor's configurations, it contains possible extensions of the instruction set, the information of the constructor, the architecture, and the implementation.
+  - ir (instruction register): Holds the current instruction being executed.CSR (Control and status register): Holds the processor's configurations, it contains possible extensions of the instruction set, the information of the constructor, the architecture, and the implementation.
 They are hidden from the user.

 ### Assembler Sections

-Sections differentiates the variables set by the users from the actual code of the program.
+Sections differentiate the variables set by the users from the actual code of the program.

 ALGORISK possesses 2 sections: